DeadmanAbir/DevScribe-AI/README.md

 ### Key Features

 * 📁 User can create folder for different topic.
-* 📄 User can upload video upto 40 minute long.
+* 📄 User can upload video upto 40 minute as a average, based on context window of LLM.
 *  💭User chat history is kept.
 *  📝  Short notes are also generated.
 *   𝕩   Short notes can be shared on twitter.